openAFT/adaptfx/README.md

 ## Package Structure

 The package is organized under the `src` folder.
-The relevant scripts that calculate the fractionation schemes are located in `reinforce`.
+All relevant scripts that calculate the fractionation schemes are packed as functions in either `reinforce.py` or `reinforce_old.py`.
+Where `reinforce.py` holds the newest functions supporting more features and faster calculation.
+Older functions are also integrated with the CLI, but need to be updated.

 ```
 adaptfx